-Identifying your target audience is a crucial stage of your business website planning.
-You might think that your product or service is meant for everybody but marketing actually weighs heavy on time as well as your pockets.
-In order to reach potential customers and invest in the right place, you need to choose where to best spend your resources.
-Following are five easy steps which will help you in determining your target audience:
+Identifying your target audience is a crucial stage of your website planning.
+You might think that your product or service is meant for everybody, but marketing actually weighs heavy on time as well as your wallet.
+In order to reach potential customers and invest in the right marketing media, you need to choose where to best spend your resources.
+The following are five easy steps that will help you determine your target audience:

-Remember the business objectives which we discussed last time?
+Remember the business objectives which we discussed in the last chapter?
 They will come in handy here.
 Analyze your objectives and goals while considering your products and services.
 Align them and get your train of thought going through customer needs that your products or services fulfill.
-What makes you different from competitors?
+What makes you different from your competitors?
+Do you provide any unique products and services?
 Work on what makes you stand out.
-Make a list of people who will benefit from your products, and this is the key step in identifying your target audience.
+Make a list of people who will benefit from your products.
+This is the key step in identifying your target audience.

 Make use of existing resources to find out about your customers, competitors, the market, and your industry.
-Most of the time you will find that someone has already done that work and that information will be free of cost for you.
+Most of the time, you will find that someone has already done that work, and this information will be free of cost for you.
 But the problem is, that information will not be fully tailored to fit your needs.
-If you feel that you need more specific data, you can invest in research if you have the budget to do so by holding customer surveys or contacting data providers.
+If you feel that you need more specific data and have the budget to do so, you can invest in research by holding customer surveys or contacting data providers.

-Create a customer profile – in-depth description of your targeted customer which includes demographic and psychographic information.
+Create a customer profile; an in-depth description of your targeted customer which includes key points from their demographic and psychographic information.

 It doesn’t end here!
-Monitor your audience and customers after you have identified your audience.
-This will aid in maintaining your target audience and keep you up to date about the changes in behavior of your customers and their preferences.
+Monitor your prospects and customers after you have identified your audience.
+This will aid in maintaining your target audience and keep you up-to-date about changes in the behavior of your customers and their preferences.

-Next Article- Building a Website – 5 Keys To An Effective Home Page
+Next Article- 4 Keys To An Effective Home Page

 Look at what a difference a website redesign makes!